dddrrreee/cs140e-23win/labs/7-bootloader/README.md

 ***MAKE THIS CLEARER***: More detailed:

-  0. When using your `my-install` and `bootloader` make sure the `TRACE` calls printed from the unix side remain the same when using both our pi bootloader and yours.
+  0. When using your `my-install` and `bootloader` make sure the `TRACE` calls printed from the Unix side remain the same when using both our pi bootloader and yours.
 They should also match other people.

-     These include the `PUT` and `GET` calls the unix side does to send to the pi and the `HASH` output it computes (which prints a checksum of the sent code).
+     These include the `PUT` and `GET` calls the Unix side does to send to the pi and the `HASH` output it computes (which prints a checksum of the sent code).